lightbend/fdp-sample-applications/nwintrusion/README.md

 ```
 $ sbt
 > projects
-[info] 	   anomalyDetection
+[info] 	   fdp-nwintrusion-anomaly
-[info] 	   batchKMeans
+[info] 	   fdp-nwintrusion-batchkmeans
-[info] 	   ingestPackage
+[info] 	   fdp-nwintrusion-ingestion
 [info] 	   ingestRun
 [info] 	 * root
-> project ingestPackage
+> project fdp-nwintrusion-ingestion
 > universal:packageZipTarball
 > ...
 > docker
 ```

-This will create a docker image named `lightbend/ingestpackage:X.Y.Z` (for the current version `X.Y.Z`) with the default settings.
+This will create a docker image named `lightbend/fdp-nwintrusion-ingestion:X.Y.Z` (for the current version `X.Y.Z`) with the default settings.
 The name of the docker user comes from the `organization` field in `build.sbt` and can be changed there for alternatives.
 If the user name is changed, then the value of `$DOCKER_USERNAME` also needs to be changed in `nwintrusion/bin/utils.sh`.
 The version of the image comes from `<PROJECT_HOME>/version.sh`.
 Change there if you wish to deploy a different version.

 Once the docker image is created, you can push it to the repository at DockerHub.